denissosnowsky/superheros/README.md

 This project uses postgresql database to store data.\
 Now you need to tell the server the URL that points to your own database.

-Enter `server` directory and find a file called `.env`.
+Enter `server` directory and create a file called `.env`.
 This file store the environment variable which sets the url to your database.\
-The example of the URL:
+The example of the URL variable:

 ```javascript
 DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"